eBay (NASDAQ:EBAY) Price Target Cut to $55.00

-eBay (NASDAQ:EBAY – Get Free Report) had its target price dropped by research analysts at Barclays from $59.00 to $55.00 in a report released on Thursday, FlyOnTheWall reports.
-Barclays‘s target price points to a potential upside of 12.70% from the company’s current price.
+eBay (NASDAQ:EBAY – Get Free Report) had its target price reduced by analysts at Barclays from $59.00 to $55.00 in a report issued on Thursday, FlyOnTheWall reports.
+Barclays‘s target price suggests a potential upside of 12.70% from the company’s current price.

-Several other analysts also recently commented on the stock.
-Jefferies Financial Group raised their price objective on shares of eBay from $47.00 to $50.00 and gave the company a “hold” rating in a research report on Tuesday.
-Benchmark lifted their price target on shares of eBay from $58.00 to $60.00 and gave the stock a “buy” rating in a research note on Thursday, April 27th.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of eBay from $50.00 to $53.00 and gave the stock a “buy” rating in a research note on Thursday, April 27th.
-Bank of America boosted their price target on shares of eBay from $52.00 to $54.00 and gave the company a “neutral” rating in a report on Tuesday.
-Finally, Mizuho boosted their price objective on shares of eBay from $45.00 to $48.00 and gave the stock a “neutral” rating in a research note on Thursday, April 27th.
-One investment analyst has rated the stock with a sell rating, twelve have issued a hold rating and seven have given a buy rating to the company.
-According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $49.50.
+A number of other equities analysts also recently weighed in on the stock.
+Credit Suisse Group lifted their target price on shares of eBay from $56.00 to $57.00 and gave the stock an “outperform” rating in a research note on Monday.
+Jefferies Financial Group lifted their target price on shares of eBay from $47.00 to $50.00 and gave the stock a “hold” rating in a research note on Tuesday.
+StockNews.com raised shares of eBay from a “hold” rating to a “buy” rating in a research note on Thursday.
+Bank of America lifted their price target on shares of eBay from $52.00 to $54.00 and gave the company a “neutral” rating in a research note on Tuesday.
+Finally, Wells Fargo & Company boosted their target price on shares of eBay from $45.00 to $46.00 in a research report on Monday, July 10th.
+One equities research analyst has rated the stock with a sell rating, twelve have assigned a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $49.50.

-In other news, SVP Cornelius Boone sold 5,500 shares of the firm’s stock in a transaction that occurred on Friday, May 12th.
+In other news, SVP Cornelius Boone sold 5,500 shares of eBay stock in a transaction that occurred on Friday, May 12th.
 The shares were sold at an average price of $44.67, for a total value of $245,685.00.
-Following the completion of the transaction, the senior vice president now owns 44,982 shares of the company’s stock, valued at $2,009,345.94.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In related news, CAO Rebecca Spencer sold 2,193 shares of the firm’s stock in a transaction that occurred on Monday, June 12th.
-The shares were sold at an average price of $45.85, for a total value of $100,549.05.
-Following the sale, the chief accounting officer now owns 924 shares of the company’s stock, valued at $42,365.40.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, SVP Cornelius Boone sold 5,500 shares of the firm’s stock in a transaction that occurred on Friday, May 12th.
-The stock was sold at an average price of $44.67, for a total transaction of $245,685.00.
-Following the sale, the senior vice president now directly owns 44,982 shares in the company, valued at approximately $2,009,345.94.
+Following the completion of the sale, the senior vice president now directly owns 44,982 shares in the company, valued at $2,009,345.94.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In related news, SVP Cornelius Boone sold 5,500 shares of the company’s stock in a transaction on Friday, May 12th.
+The shares were sold at an average price of $44.67, for a total transaction of $245,685.00.
+Following the completion of the transaction, the senior vice president now owns 44,982 shares in the company, valued at $2,009,345.94.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CAO Rebecca Spencer sold 2,193 shares of the company’s stock in a transaction on Monday, June 12th.
+The shares were sold at an average price of $45.85, for a total transaction of $100,549.05.
+Following the sale, the chief accounting officer now directly owns 924 shares in the company, valued at approximately $42,365.40.
 The disclosure for this sale can be found here.
-0.21% of the stock is currently owned by insiders.
+0.21% of the stock is owned by company insiders.

 About eBay